MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/set-up-manage/troubleshoot.md

  ![ADFS Sign&#45;in prompt](../../../admin/media/mobile-app-adfs-login-2.png "ADFS Sign-in prompt")

 #### Redirected URLs do not work when you configure [!INCLUDE[pn_moca_short](../../../includes/pn-moca-short.md)] or [!INCLUDE[pn_Mobile_Express_short](../../../includes/pn-mobile-express-short.md)]
- URLs that redirect, such as [!INCLUDE[pn_iis](../../../includes/pn-iis.md)] host headers or link-shortening websites such as tinyurl or bitly, do not work when you use the URL in the **Dynamics 365 web address** field with [!INCLUDE[pn_moca_full](../../../includes/pn-moca-full.md)] or [!INCLUDE[pn_Mobile_Express_short](../../../includes/pn-mobile-express-short.md)] during configuration.
+ URLs that redirect, such as [!INCLUDE[pn_iis](../../../includes/pn-iis.md)] host headers or link-shortening websites such as tinyurl or bitly, do not work when you use the URL in the **Dynamics 365 for Customer Engagement web address** field with [!INCLUDE[pn_moca_full](../../../includes/pn-moca-full.md)] or [!INCLUDE[pn_Mobile_Express_short](../../../includes/pn-mobile-express-short.md)] during configuration.

- For example, an *<https://www.contosocrm.com>* host header for a Dynamics 365 online  website URL that is actually *<https://crm.contososerver001.com>*, will not work and will display an error message.
+ For example, an *<https://www.contosocrm.com>* host header for a Dynamics 365 for Customer Engagement online  website URL that is actually *<https://crm.contososerver001.com>*, will not work and will display an error message.
 To work around this behavior, you must enter the actual web address for the [!INCLUDE[pn_CRM_Online](../../../includes/pn-crm-online.md)] organization.
 When this issue occurs and you have enabled logging, the information logged is similar to the following.
 Notice that the URLs in lines 2 and 3 are different.
 That difference indicates a redirected URL.

 1. User entered URL: *https://URL_entered*